What is included in this Directory?

 Where do programs take place?

-Art programs take place in prisons across the United States, from low security facilities to high security facilities.
-On this site, we have identified 48 states with prison arts programs.
-Please search by region and state to find programs:
+Art programs take place in carceral settings across the United States, from low security facilities to high security facilities.
+On this site, we have identified 48 states with programs.
+Please view the map below or search by region and state to find programs:

-The list of prison art programs is in constant development and does not reflect the total number of programs across the US.
-If you would like to add a program, please contact firstname.lastname@example.org.
+The list of programs is in constant development and does not reflect the total number of programs across the US.

-In addition to prison art programs, what other art takes place in and around the US criminal justice system?
+In addition to art programs, what other art takes place in and around the US carceral system?

 This includes, but is not limited to: